icarusfactor/userspaceorg/README.md

 1. If you have Connecting or No on either database you will have to resync.
   ##### NOTE: ADD HOW TO RESYNC IN FUTURE
-    - But entails mostly going back over of item 11 , 12 , 13
+    - But entails mostly going back over getting replication position and repeat.

 1. Install Wordpress 5.x php7.x and support libraries.
    ###### LOGON: webvm.dev